dachcom-digital/pimcore-toolbox/docs/1_CodeStyle.md

 ```

 ### Underscore Exceptions
-- Google Maps Element, Map Options: This values must to be camelcase because of the google map configuration mapping.
+- Google Maps Element, Map Options: Values must to be camelcase because of the google map configuration mapping.
-- Config Elements `config` Tree: This values must be camelcase because of the pimcore element configuration mapping.
+- Config Elements `config` Tree: Values must be camelcase because of the pimcore element configuration mapping.

 ### Strings
 - Do not use percentage values in titles